mangal-singh001/Flipkart-ML-Project-/README.md

 ## 📋 Overview

+This project was developed as part of my **first-week task during the Labmentix Internship**.
-This project analyzes customer support interactions from a Flipkart-like dataset and builds machine learning models to predict **Customer Satisfaction (CSAT)** scores.
-The goal is to identify key drivers of satisfaction/dissatisfaction and create a predictive model that helps businesses proactively improve customer experience.
+The goal was to analyze customer support interactions from a Flipkart-like dataset and build machine learning models to predict **Customer Satisfaction (CSAT)** scores.

+The project highlights how **data science can uncover key drivers of satisfaction/dissatisfaction** and create predictive models that help businesses proactively improve customer experience.

 ---